 There are plenty of regulatory reasons to refrain from steering potential buyers away from a listing, but there is also simple sales logic: You want to market your listing as broadly as possible.

-To help illustrate the problem, let’s look at two categories of “Perfect for” lines that are posted right now on Zillow.
+To help illustrate the problem, let's look at two categories of "Perfect for" lines that are posted right now on a popular online portal.
 The categories are 1) assumptions about household composition, and 2) assumptions about lifestyle.

 Actual text: Perfect for families with kids